Yu-Shiba-Rusinov bound states boost odd-frequency superconductivity: Introduction

 \section{Introduction}

-Odd-frequency superconductivity indicates a sign change in Cooper pair wavefunctions or pair amplitudes when the time coordinates of two electrons are interchanged.
-Generally, electron pairing occurs between electrons at equal times, which is classified as even frequency superconductivity.
-An even frequency Cooper pair can be further classified as an even frequency spin-singlet (Even-SS) pairing state or even frequency spin-triplet (Even-ST) pairing state.
+Odd-frequency superconductivity is a fascinating phenomenon that has been extensively studied in recent years.
+One of the key features of odd-frequency superconductivity is the sign change in Cooper pair wavefunctions, which is a consequence of the exchange of time coordinates between the two electrons in the pair.
+This is in contrast to even-frequency superconductivity, where electron pairing occurs at equal times.
+Even-frequency Cooper pairs can be further classified into even-frequency spin-singlet (Even-SS) and even-frequency spin-triplet (Even-ST) pairing states.
 Examples of Even-SS pairing are $s$ and $d$ wave pairing, while the example of Even-ST pairing is $p$ wave pairing\cite{sig}.
-As noted in the beginning, pairing may also happen at various times or at nonzero frequency, which was initially discovered in $^3$He\cite{bere}.
-An odd-frequency Cooper pair can be either in an odd-frequency spin-singlet (Odd-SS) state or an odd-frequency spin-triplet (Odd-ST) state.
-A spin-triplet state, regardless of whether its even or odd frequency, can be either mixed spin-triplet(MST), i.e., $|\uparrow\downarrow\rangle + |\downarrow\uparrow\rangle$ or equal spin-triplet(EST), i.e., $|\uparrow\uparrow\rangle$, $|\downarrow\downarrow\rangle$.
-Spin singlet(SS) state is of one type alone, i.e., $|\uparrow\downarrow\rangle - |\downarrow\uparrow\rangle$.
-In Ref.~\cite{odd}, it has been shown that a spin flipper (magnetic impurity) at a metal-$s$-wave superconductor interface induces odd-frequency equal spin-triplet (Odd-EST) pairing\cite{odd}.
-Magnetic impurities may also induce bound states in $s$-wave superconductors, whose energies lie in the superconducting gap.
-This was first noted by Yu, Shiba, and Rusinov in the late 1960s and is now called the Yu-Shiba-Rusinov (YSR) state\cite{Yu,Shib,Rusi}.
+In contrast, odd-frequency Cooper pairing which was initially discovered in $^3$He\cite{bere}, can be either in an odd-frequency spin-singlet (Odd-SS) state or an odd-frequency spin-triplet (Odd-ST) state.
+A spin-triplet state, regardless of whether its even- or odd-frequency, can be either mixed spin-triplet (MST), i.e., $|\uparrow\downarrow\rangle + |\downarrow\uparrow\rangle$ or equal spin-triplet (EST), i.e., $|\uparrow\uparrow\rangle$, $|\downarrow\downarrow\rangle$.
+The spin-singlet (SS) state is of one type, i.e., $|\uparrow\downarrow\rangle - |\downarrow\uparrow\rangle$. {Odd-SS pairing can be induced in metal-superconductor junction due to the breaking of spatial parity at metal-superconductor interfaces\cite{tanaka-2007}.
+Further, odd-MST pairing has been predicted to arise in a metal-superconductor junction with spin-active interface\cite{linn}.} {Theoretically, odd-EST pairing was first predicted to occur in diffusive ferromagnet-superconductor junction with inhomogeneous magnetization\cite{fsb1,fsb2}.
+Odd-frequency spin-triplet superconductivity is also induced in a multilayered superconductor-ferromagnet structures with a noncollinear alignment of the magnetizations\cite{fsb3,fsb4}.
+Further, in a superconductor/half-metal/superconductor junction, spin rotation induces odd-frequency spin-triplet pairing in the superconductor which results in an indirect Josephson effect in presence of surface spin flip scattering\cite{mes}.} One interesting aspect of odd-frequency superconductivity\cite{jli,ctr,tana} is its potential applications in spintronics.
+For example, Odd-EST pairing induced by magnetic impurities at a metal-superconductor interface has been shown to generate a spin current\cite{odd}.
+Moreover, magnetic impurities can also induce YSR bound states.
+It was first noticed by Yu, Shiba, and Rusinov in the late 1960s and is now called the Yu-Shiba-Rusinov (YSR) state\cite{Yu,Shib,Rusi}.
 The interaction of Andreev reflected electrons or holes with impurity spin gives rise to these YSR states, see Refs.~\cite{ysr,pers,costa}.
-YSR bound states have been reported experimentally via scanning tunneling spectroscopy on superconducting Pb and Nb surfaces\cite{yaz,frank,Ruby}.
+YSR bound states have been observed experimentally in various superconducting materials\cite{yaz,frank,Ruby,hji,ran,lcor,hat,sen}. {For example, in Ref.~\cite{RUBY}, the authors study the microscopic tunneling processes between a scanning tunneling microscope (STM) tip and a YSR bound state of a single magnetic impurity which is doped on the surface of a superconductor.
+They observe different subgap spectra by changing the distance between the STM tip and the sample.
+Further, in Ref.~\cite{cor}, YSR bound states are observed in superconducting graphene without the need of any magnetic impurity.
+The authors induce superconductivity in graphene and exploit graphene grain boundaries as a source of local magnetic moments to realize YSR bound states in graphene.}